hjelev/hjelev.github.io/_posts/2019-01-15-LetsEncrypt-Certificates.md

     During the generation you'll be asked for email address which LetsEncrypt will use to contact you if there are issues with the certificate.
     The certificate files will be located at: `/etc/letsencrypt/live/example.com`

     If you are running nginx on the same machine you'll get an error that port 80 is not available as its used for prooving that you are the domain owner.
-If this is the case you'll need to stop nginx during the certificate generation `$sudo /etc/init.d/nginx stop` and enable it once the generation is completed `$sudo /etc/init.d/nginx start` .
+If this is the case you'll need to stop nginx during the certificate generation
+    <pre>$sudo /etc/init.d/nginx stop</pre>
+    and enable it once the generation is completed
+    <pre>$sudo /etc/init.d/nginx start</pre>

     ![CertBot](/static/img/certbot-logo.png)